United States Navy SEALs: Naval Combat Demolition Units (NCDUs)

 By April 1944, a total of 34 NCDUs were deployed to England in preparation for Operation Overlord, the amphibious landing at Normandy.
 On 6 June 1944, under heavy fire, the NCDUs at Omaha Beach managed to blow eight complete gaps and two partial gaps in the German defenses.
 The NCDUs suffered 31 killed and 60 wounded, a casualty rate of 52%.
 Meanwhile, the NCDUs at Utah Beach met less intense enemy fire.
 They cleared 700 yd of beach in two hours, another 900 yd by the afternoon.
 Casualties at Utah Beach were significantly lighter with six killed and eleven wounded.
 During Operation Overlord, not a single demolitioneer was lost to improper handling of explosives.
 In August 1944, four NCDUs from Utah Beach plus nine others participated in the landings Operation Dragoon in southern France.
 It was the last amphibious operation in the European Theater of Operations.
-Once the European invasions were complete, Real Admiral Kelly Turner requisitioned all available NCDUs from Fort Pierce for integration into the Underwater Demolition Teams (UDTs) operating in the Pacific Theater.
+Once the European invasions were complete, Rear Admiral Kelly Turner requisitioned all available NCDUs from Fort Pierce for integration into the Underwater Demolition Teams (UDTs) operating in the Pacific Theater.

 Thirty NCDUs had been sent to the Pacific prior to Normandy.
 NCDUs 1–10 were staged on Florida Island in the Solomon Islands (archipelago) during January 1944.
 NCDU 1 went briefly to the Aleutians in 1943.
 NCDUs 4 and 5 were the first to see combat by helping the 4th Marines at Green Island and Emirau Island.
 A few were temporarily attached to UDTs.
 Later NCDUs 1–10 were combined to form Underwater Demolition Team Able.
 Six NCDUs: 2,3, 19, 20, 21 and 24 served with the Seventh Amphibious Force and were the only remaining NCDUs at the end of the war.
 The Naval Special Warfare Command building is named for LTJG Frank Kaine CEC commander of NCDU 2.